spaceboundbear/UTSA-Week3-HW-MichaelFischer/README.md

 Notes:
 Had a lot of trouble getting this to run, and even when it did, the code was sloppy.
-I worked a lot on cleaning the code and researching things (mostly prompt loops and concat arrays)
+I worked a lot on cleaning the code and researching things (mostly looping prompts [do/while] and concat arrays)

 Link to application: